DOI-ONRR/blog-nrrd/src/pages/ga4-transition/index.md

 Transitioning to GA4 has been a very interesting and rewarding challenge.
 Our team has substantially increased our knowledge of GA4 and DAP, but we are still learning!

 Since we now have our ODDD Property, we are currently experimenting with [Looker Studio]( https://lookerstudio.google.com/) for developing analytics reports for each website.
 So far, we find that Looker Studio offers more options for visual representation of the data.
 The resulting reports are cleaner and more professional-looking than what we currently see within GA4’s explorations.
-We plan to use these reports to help inform management and prioritize modernization efforts in accordance with [M-23-22 “Delivering a Digital First Public”](https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf).
+We plan to use these reports to help inform management and prioritize modernization efforts in accordance with [M-23-22 “Delivering a Digital First Public Experience.”](https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf)

 ![Screen capture of a Looker Studio report for onrr.gov monthly analytics.
 There is a heatmap chart for pageviews, sessions, and users; scorecards for pageviews, sessions, and users; and a line graph showing pageviews, sessions, and users over the course of a month.](Picture7.png)
 *looker Studio monthly analytics report for onrr.gov.*